 In one word, AWESOME!

-The demand for medical assistants is anticipated to grow by 18% by the year 2030, As patients demand more preventative health services, medical practices are projected to hire more medical assistants to support their need to serve more patients.
+The demand for Medical Assistants is anticpated to grow by 14% (much faster than average) by the year 2032.
+As patients demand more preventative health services, medical practices are projected to hire more medical assistants to support their need to serve more patients.

 Kino College is invested in your success and offers career placement post-graduation.
 On occasion, our instructors choose their medical assistants right from our cohorts or recommend them to colleagues.
 We do our best to place student externs and graduates into practices that best fit their career aspirations.